sdss/astra/docs/sphinx/components.rst

     :caption: Inheritance diagram for `ClassifySourceGivenApVisitFile`.

-The training, validation, and test set for these networks are available for download here:
+The training, validation, and test set for these networks are `available for download <https://drive.google.com/drive/folders/1b4HNfOrPxJsJFvaqyX3lZ5-HZH9HD2Xc?usp=sharing>`_.

-TODO

 Note that all classifier tasks (e.g., `ClassifySourceGivenApVisitFile`) are `batchable <batch.html>`_: you can analyse many observations at once, minimising the computational overhead in loading the neural network.